WPIRoboticsEngineering/ZenRobotBuildKit/README.md

 ﻿# ZenRobotBuildKit

 Zen robotics build kit is a robot build system.
-Here is the BOm and Cad models.
+Here is the Bom and Cad models.

 # Wireing